Home » Blog » History & Geography » World Geography Living Literature

 A good living picture book for geography places you in a time or culture to feel almost as if you are part of the story.
 It uses rich language, interesting characters, and beautiful illustrations to help you understand the place, people, and culture within the context of a storyline.

 For that reason, you’ll only find a handful of books that purposely teach facts about geography.
-That’s okay, as long as you’re pointing out the places on a map or making some other map connections, your children will absorb the culture and more than just a knowledge of where in the world a place is on the map.
+That’s okay; if you’re pointing out the places on a map or making some other map connections, your children will absorb the culture and more than just a knowledge of where in the world a place is on the map.

 World Geography Living Literature

-While there’s no way for me to list each and every piece of world geography living literature we’ve ever enjoyed, I have listed many, many of our favorites below.
+While there’s no way for me to list every piece of world geography living literature we’ve ever enjoyed, I have listed many of our favorites below.

 Enjoy elementary world geography with these fantastic picture book selections.
 They are warm stories with rich language that will give your children a beautiful picture of places and cultures around the world.